jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 to write an embedded DSL.
 How many people have written a DSL, and had more and more pressure to make it Turing complete and general-purpose?

-All right, you start with a DSL and it did X and Y.  And then people
-ask: could you do Z?
+You start with a DSL and it did X and Y.  And then people ask: could you do Z?
 Could you have conditionals?
 Could you have case?
-Could you, ugh!
+Could you have, ugh!
 They always want more stuff.

 So one of the cool things about doing DSLs in a language like Clojure is that you can sort of co-opt all of Clojure inside your DSL.
 It is